CH-Wong/chunheungwong.com/content/projects/how-i-made-this-site.md

 ![DNS zone](/static/static-webpage/dnszone.png)

-To solve this issue, I found that I was forced to use Azure's DNS services.
+To solve this issue, I found that I was forced to use Azure's DNS services[^azuredns].
 Don't worry, we can delete them after and go back to the DNS provider of our choice!
 In your Azure Portal, search for `DNS zones`, and press `+ Create`.
-Select the resource group you placed your Storage Containers in, and fill in `yourdomain.com` and create the DNS zone.
+Select the resource group you placed your Storage blobs in, and fill in `yourdomain.com` and create the DNS zone.

+[^azuredns]: I tried a whole host of different settings.
+[Adding the Endpoint IP as an A-name record](https://www.xyb.name/2020/07/10/enable-https-and-root-domain-on-azure-cdn/), [Using the ]

 ![DNS record](/static/static-webpage/dnsrecord.png)

 At your Azure Portal homescreen you will now find your DNS zone `yourdomain.com`.
 When you click on it, you will be greeted with the familiar table of DNS records.
 - Click the `+ Record set` button at the top.
 - Select `A - Alias record to IPv4 address` type.